How 1% Down Payment Mortgage Programs Work

 What is the minimum credit score requirement?

 The borrower credit score requirement for conventional 1% down payment programs usually range from 640 to 700.
 For borrowers with limited credit history or no score, some lenders may use the borrower’s housing or utility bill payment history to create a non-traditional credit profile, although this is relatively uncommon.
-The minimum credit score required for the government-backed FHA mortgage program is 580 (borrowers can combine the FHA program with a down payment grant to buy a home with 1% down) and 620 for the VA and USDA mortgage programs.
+The minimum credit score required for the government-backed FHA mortgage program is 580 if you make a down payment of less than 10% and 500 if you make a down payment of at least 10% (borrowers can combine the FHA program with a down payment grant to buy a home with 1% down).
+The minimum credit score required for the VA and USDA programs is 620.

 What borrower debt-to-income ratio is used?